Into what languages can MultiLing translate?

 What other factors influence the cost of translation?

+The quality option influences the cost.
 We offer two types of translation service levels, Publication and Reference.
 Experienced, in-country translators provide the base translation for both.
 Our Publication quality service offers a layer of review to reduce grammatical or other errors and production to meet formatting requirements.
-Clients choose Publication quality for legal or other projects intended for external audiences.
+Clients choose Publication Quality for legal or other projects intended for external audiences.

 How does MultiLing address liability?